labsyspharm/cylinter/docs/_includes/exec.md

 12. `lassoClusters`: Lasso cells of interest from the embedding for further analysis.
 Using a mouse or track pad, lasso cells of interest in the t-SNE embedding to print their 3 most-highly expressed immunomarkers to the terminal window.
 Currently, this module does not filter the single-cell data, but may become useful for performing off-hand, exploratory analysis in future releases.

+12. `frequencyStats`: Compute statistics for each pair of variables specified in the statuses string (`<statusesString>`) of the `sample_metadata` parameter in `config.yml`.
+This module is automated but configurable; see `config.yml` for parameters and their descriptions.
+Results are saved to the `<cylinter_output_dir>/frequency_stats` subdirectory.

-13. `curateThumbnails`: Curate thumbnail images of cells from each cluster for visualization.
+14. `curateThumbnails`: Curate thumbnail images of cells from each cluster for visualization.
 This module is automated but configurable; see `config.yml` for parameters and their descriptions.
 Thumbnail images are saved to the `<cylinter_output_dir>/thumbnails` subdirectory.

 Parquet files containing the dataframe filtrate returned by each module are found in the `<cylinter_output_dir>/checkpoints` subdirectory and available for use in downstream analyses.